ansible/awx/docs/docsite/rst/userguide/glossary.rst

         A collection of hosts against which Jobs may be launched.

     Inventory Script
-        A very simple program (or a complicated one) that looks up hosts, group membership for hosts, and variable information from an external resource--whether that be a SQL database, a CMDB solution, or something like LDAP.
+        A very simple program (or a complicated one) that looks up hosts, group membership for hosts, and variable information from an external resource--whether that be a SQL database or a CMDB solution.
 This concept was adapted from Puppet (where it is called an “External Nodes Classifier”) and works more or less exactly the same way.

     Inventory Source
         Information about a cloud or other script that should be merged into the current inventory group, resulting in the automatic population of Groups, Hosts, and variables about those groups and hosts.